Rabid foxes rampant in Canada's Arctic this winter | CBC News

 Warnings have been issued in several communities this winter, where infected foxes or dogs have been seen

-Susan Tulugarjuk was walking to work in Igloolik one morning in December when she felt something bite the back of the leg.
+Susan Tulugarjuk was walking to work in Igloolik one morning in December when she felt something bite the back of her leg.

 "I looked back, and there was a fox," she recalled.
 "It attacked me from the back.
 I didn't see it."